Sam Hilliard

-Samuel Beauman Hilliard (born February 21, 1994) is an American professional baseball outfielder who is a free agent.
+Samuel Beauman Hilliard (born February 21, 1994) is an American professional baseball outfielder for the KT Wiz of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Colorado Rockies and Atlanta Braves.

 Amateur career

 Hilliard attended Mansfield High School in Mansfield, Texas, where he played baseball and basketball.
-He started his college baseball career at Navarro College before transferring to Crowder College.
-He was drafted by the Minnesota Twins in the 31st round of the 2014 Major League Baseball draft out of Crowder, but did not sign and attended Wichita State University.
-Hilliard was both an outfielder and pitcher in college.
-After one year at Wichita State, he was drafted by the Colorado Rockies in the 15th round of the 2015 MLB draft and signed.
+A stomach illness limited his strength.
+He started his college baseball career at Navarro College but played sparingly.
+He transferred to Crowder College, where he batted .290 and was 5–2 with a 2.14 earned run average as a pitcher.
+He was drafted by the Minnesota Twins in the 31st round of the 2014 Major League Baseball (MLB) draft out of Crowder but did not sign and attended Wichita State University.
+He batted .335 with 8 home runs while going 1–4 as a reliever in one year with the Shockers, after which he was drafted by the Colorado Rockies in the 15th round of the 2015 MLB draft.

 Professional career

 Colorado Rockies

 Hilliard made his professional debut with the Grand Junction Rockies and spent 2016 with the Asheville Tourists, 2017 with the Lancaster JetHawks and 2018 with the Hartford Yard Goats.
+He was named a midseason All-Star in 2016, 2017, and 2018.
 After the 2018 season, he played in the Arizona Fall League.
-The Rockies added him to their 40-man roster after the 2018 season.
+The Rockies added him to their 40-man roster that November.

-He began 2019 with the Albuquerque Isotopes.
+Hilliard began 2019 with the Albuquerque Isotopes.
+On August 27, the Rockies promoted Hilliard to the major leagues.
+He made his debut that night against Boston Red Sox and recorded his first major league hit, a two-run home run off Josh Smith.
+He batted .273 with 7 home runs in 27 games in his first season in the majors.

-On August 27, 2019, the Rockies promoted Hilliard to the major leagues.
-He made his debut that night versus Boston Red Sox and recorded his first major league hit, a two-run home run off Josh Smith.
+In the pandemic-shortened 2020 season, Hilliard had a .210/.272/.438 slash line with a high 36.8% strikeout percentage before being optioned down to the Rockies' alternate site in September after the club acquired Kevin Pillar.

-In the pandemic shortened 2020 season, Hilliard hit .210/.272/.438 with an unsightly 36.8% strikeout percentage before being optioned down to the Rockies' alternate site after the club acquired Kevin Pillar.
+Hilliard split 2021 between Colorado and Albuquerque, batting .215/.294/.463 in 81 games for the Rockies.
+He made his third consecutive opening day Rockies roster in 2022, but hit .184 in 70 games.

 Atlanta Braves

 On November 6, 2022, Hilliard was traded to the Atlanta Braves in exchange for Dylan Spain.
 On July 19, 2023, he was placed on the injured list with a right heel contusion.
-While on rehab assignment with the Triple–A Gwinnett Stripers, he re–injured his right heel and was transferred to the 60–day injured list on September 1.
+While on rehab assignment with the Triple-A Gwinnett Stripers, he re-injured his right heel and was transferred to the 60-day injured list on September 1.
+He played in 40 games for Atlanta, batting .236 with 6 home runs.